UniversityOfAthens/CodingClub/README.md

 🚀 [Coding Club](https://universityofathens.github.io/CodingClub)

 # To-Do

-- add talks section
-# Known issues
+## Features
 - cors in backend

+## Bugs
-- duplicate announcements when switching sections too fast. when exiting a section we need to stop any ongoing http requests
+- fix duplicate announcements when switching sections too fast. when exiting a section we need to stop any ongoing http requests